 Action 1.4: Counseling students towards graduation and materials.

-Implementation Status: Full Implementation Through collaborative efforts between school counselors and educators, our implementation strategy aimed to enhance the 1-year DASS cohort graduation rate was +85.
-Challenges of student retention were addressed through personalized interventions and targeted resources.
+Through collaborative efforts between school counselors and educators, our implementation strategy aimed to enhance the 1-year DASS cohort graduation rate was 85.4%.
+Student retention was a focus through personalized interventions and targeted resources.
 The result was a graduation rate for the 2024 academic year that exceeded our initial target by + 11.8 percentage points, underscoring the effectiveness of our approach and the commitment of our team towards student success.
 No substantive difference in the planned action compared to the actual implementation.